OllePenttinen/pajp/README.md

 # pajp
 A tool for service pipe dimensioning within district heating applications.

+Authors:
-Authors: Olle Penttinen, researcher at [RISE Research Institutes of Sweden](https://www.ri.se/en), supported by Pelle Penttinen, co-funder [Pikselfabrikken AS](https://www.facebook.com/pikselfabrikken/?ref=page_internal)
+* Olle Penttinen, researcher at [RISE Research Institutes of Sweden](https://www.ri.se/en)

-Date: 2021-09-23
+* Pelle Penttinen, co-funder at [Pikselfabrikken AS](https://www.facebook.com/pikselfabrikken/?ref=page_internal)

 ## Disclaimer
 None of the authors is responsible for your use of the information contained in or linked from these web pages and any implications that may lead to.